Sombody101/ChameleonTerminal/README.md

 $ gecko "[blinking red]WARNING: I HAD TO LEARN ANOTHER PROGRAMMING LANGUAGE TO MAKE THIS, PLEASE USE IT[/]"
 ```

-Or as mentioned above, it *any order*:
+Or as mentioned above, in *any order*:

 ```bash
 $ gecko "[underlined cyan blinking on black]wOW, THIs Is soO COoOl![/]"